nothingworksright/www.nothingworksright.io/index.md

 # Nothing Works Right

-Do not enter.
+I am [@jmg1138](https://github.com/jmg1138).
+The [@nothingworksright](https://github.com/nothingworksright) organization is where I offer my FLOSS (Free-Libre Open Source Software).

 ___

+## Projects

+Here are various projects that I have been working on.

+[unblinkingBot](https://www.unblinkingBot.com) - Another Slack bot, written in Nodejs.
+[Grocereport](http://www.Grocereport.com) - Quantified groceries, written as a native Android app and a Nodejs based API Server.
+[Lila of the Day](http://www.LilaOfTheDay.com) - The outcome of creative play, written as a native Android app.
+[fragmentBoss](https://github.com/nothingworksright/fragmentBoss/wiki) - A library module for Android app development.
+[tmpNote](http://tmpnote.com/) - Another text editor, written in Python.

+___

 ## Recommended Tools and Services

-Here are various tools and services that we can recommend.
+Here are various tools and services that I can recommend.

 #### GitHub